carlojacobs/classify/README.md

 Classify is a web application that helps students communicate with each other in a structured way.
 You can make an account, create a class, add students to that class and share information with every student in the class.

 ## Structure
 The web application consists of a front-end that is visible to the user, and a back-end that handles all data traffic between the database and the front-end.
+The front-end code can be found in the [client](https://github.com/carlojacobs/classify/tree/master/client) folder.
 ### Back-end
 The back-end was built using [NodeJS](https://nodejs.org/en/), a flexible framework that allows you to run `Javascript` on the serverside.
 In addition to `NodeJS`, I used a framework called [Express](https://expressjs.com/).
 Express is a lightweight framework for `NodeJS` that is perfect for building web-applications.
 Of course, every web-app needs a database to store its data.
 For this project I chose the `NoSQL` database [MongoDB] and its NodeJS client [Mongoose](https://mongoosejs.com/).
 ### Front-end